manujose94/Docker/Readme.md

 ## Another docker example with ROS

+The first folder named **misitio_ros** contains a small project about ROS Kinect to provide an easier learning about ROS thanks to the integrated ROS inside of Docker and using it on your web browser.

 Inside of the folder **misitio_ros_ur** there is an example that how to create and to launch a docker along with **ROS** and **Gazebo** simulator.
 Due to have an insufficient time, all documents, whose content is about how to use this example, are written in Spanish language.

  ## Get Started

 ### Install docker